mjboth/Pascal-Compiler/README.md

 ##### Parser

-To see the variable types, identifiers, constants declared along with the binary tree produced: commented-out statements in the main function of parse.y must be restored and recompiled with the files in ForCompilingTheCompiler.zip using
+To see the variable types, identifiers, constants declared along with the binary tree produced:

-	make parser

-and the following command executed.

 	parser < [PASCAL_SOURCECODE].pas